-Marel is a leading global provider of advanced solutions, software and services to food processing industries.
-Marel has a global reach with local presence in over 30 countries, with sales and service engineers servicing customers in over 150 countries.
+Marel is a leading global provider of advanced processing equipment, systems, software and services to the food processing industry.
+Established in 1983, we have around 7,500 employees and a presence in more than 30 countries across six continents.

-The Consolidated Financial Statements for the year ended 31 December 2022 comprise the financial statements of Marel hf. ("the Company") and its subsidiaries (together "the Group" or "Marel").
+The Consolidated Financial Statements for the year ended 31 December 2023 comprise the financial statements of Marel hf. ("the Company") and its subsidiaries (together "the Group" or "Marel").
 The Consolidated Financial Statements are prepared in accordance with International Financial Reporting Standards ("IFRS") as adopted by the European Union ("EU") and additional Icelandic disclosure requirements.

-Operations in 2022
+Operations in 2023

-The consolidated revenues for Marel for the full year 2022 are EUR 1,708.7 million (2021: EUR 1,360.8 million).
-The adjusted result from operations for the same period is EUR 163.4 million or 9.6% of revenues (2021: EUR 153.6 million or 11.3% of revenues).
+The consolidated revenues for Marel for the full year 2023 are EUR 1,721.4 million (2022: EUR 1,708.7 million).
+The adjusted result from operations for the same period is EUR 153.1 million or 8.9% of revenues (2022: EUR 163.4 million or 9.6% of revenues).